 The spare tire is correctly moved to the rear -- Hotchkiss used a swing-away tire carrier -- and Ixo has added a jerry can.
 The dash layout is the early Willys five-gauge layout used on the JH-101, rather than the two larger gauges of the JH-102.
 The square taillights would actually be correct only for a later, mid-60's JH-102.

 The same casting appears to be getting more use in a 2016 Jeep series available in Peru.
 The nit-picking between a Hotchkiss JH-101 and JH-102 is nothing in comparison to Ixo's marketing of this CJ-3B model as a "Willys DJ-3A Surrey."
 However, now that we know that there have actually been a few High Hood Surreys, this is another model that could display quite nicely -- with some tape over the caption on its base.

-And another welcome variation in the series is this Willys Bomberos Jeep -- the first ever scale model of a CJ-3B fire engine.
+Another welcome variation in the Latin American series is this Willys Bomberos Jeep -- the first ever scale model of a CJ-3B fire engine.
 It will be interesting to find out what, if any, actual prototype is being modelled here.

 It never rains but it pours!
 Just announced in the 2016 Jeep series from Peru, is a Yipao CJ-3B representing the Zona Cafetero in Colombia.
 With its white halfcab and a load of coffee beans, this is the biggest variation yet on the basic 1/43 CJ-3B casting.

 And since I have documented Jeep Popemobiles extensively on CJ3B.info, I will mention that a Wrangler Popemobile has also been announced for December 2016 in the Peruvian series.
 Perhaps surprisingly for a South American release, this is the Wrangler Pope Francis used in the U.S. rather than the first one in Ecuador.